4.5 How far could changes in consumption reduce GHG emissions?

 - We need optimise accessibility of sustainable and nutritious food in poorer countries.

-- There is a strong moral argument for contraction and convergence – but is it realistically achievable or sufficient?
+- There is a strong moral argument for contraction and convergence – but whether it is realistically achievable or sufficient is unclear

 - It is hard to define what a sustainable and healthy per capita level of meat consumption might be because there are so many dietary and other variables.